Clustering and variable selection for categorical multivariate data: Conclusion

 \section{Conclusion}

-In this paper, we have considered a model selection via penalization, which performs simultaneously a variables selection and a detection of the number of populations, in the specific framework of multivariate multinomial mixture.
-This leads to a clustering in a second time.
-Our main result provides an oracle inequality, under the condition of some lower bound on the penalty function.
+We were able to simultaneously select variables and detect the number of populations in the specific framework of multivariate multinomial mixtures in our investigation of model selection via penalization.
+This led to secondary clustering.
+Our main result provides an oracle inequality, conditional on some lower bound on the penalty function.
 The weakness of such a result is that the associated penalized criterion is not directly usable.
-Nevertheless, it suggests a shape of the penalty function which is of the form $\pen_n(m)=\lambda D_m/n$, where $\lambda=\lambda\left(n,\ \mathbb{M}\right)$ is a parameter which depends on the data and the collection of the competing models.
-In practice $\lambda$ is calibrated via the slope heuristics.
+Nevertheless, it suggests a shape of the penalty function, which is of the form $\pen_n(m)=\lambda D_m/n$, where $\lambda=\lambda\left(n,\ \mathcal {C}\right)$ is a parameter that is dependent on the data and on the collection of the competing models.
+In practice, $\lambda$ is calibrated via slope heuristics.\looseness=1

-In the simulated experiments we conducted, the new criterion with penalty calibration shows good behaviors for density estimation as well as for the selection of the true model.
-It also performs well both when the number of individuals is large and when it is reasonnably small.
-This gives an answer to the question ``Which criterion for with sample size?''
+In our simulated experiments, the new criterion with penalty calibration showed good behaviors regarding the density estimation and the selection of the true model.
+It also performed well for both large and reasonably small numbers of individuals.
+We are therefore able to answer the question ``Which criterion for with sample size?''

-In the modeling we considered, the model dimension grows rapidly.
-In real experiments the number of individuals can be small, so other modeling with reduced dimension may be needed.
-We currently work on models which cluster the populations differently for each variable, as well as models which allocate the same probability to several states.
+The model dimension grew very rapidly in our modeling scenario.
+In real experiments, the number of individuals may be small, and different models with reduced dimensions may be necessary.
+Possible models include those that cluster populations differently for each variable, as well as models that allocate the same probability to several categories in some clusters.